jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 Here's an example pay-in flow:
  * user clicks "place order" and a payment event is sent to the payment service
  * payment service stores the event in its database
- * payment service calls the payment executor for all payment orders, part of that payment event
+ * payment service calls the payment executor for each payment orders that are part of that payment event
  * payment executor stores the payment order in its database
  * payment executor calls external PSP to process the credit card payment
  * After the payment executor processes the payment, the payment service updates the wallet to record how much money the seller has